ryanwong-uk/sky-cat-news/README.md

 * Applied accent background colour to the top headline entry for a better visual cue.
 * Changed to show headline entries using Card View to better separate each entry.
 * Added a new "try again" layout when there is nothing to show.
+* Added App Bar to all screens, with a back button showing when user can go back to the previous screen.